Aromatherapy Bath Bombs Recipe

 Once you have made bath bombs a time or two, you will find them quite easy to make.

 By making them yourself, you'll know exactly what's in them.
+You'll know, for example, that they include essential oils instead of synthetically derived fragrance oils.
 Not all commercial or artisan-made bath bombs are all-natural, but you can make virtually all-natural bath bombs at home that fizz amazingly well.
-Making them yourself will also save you at least half the price of what equivalent bath bombs cost from artisans and bath bomb specialty stores.
+Making them yourself can also potentially save you at least half the price of what equivalent bath bombs cost from artisans and bath bomb specialty stores.

 AromaWeb's Bath Bomb Recipe, shown below, contains a few ingredients not yet described elsewhere on AromaWeb.

 Citric Acid: Citric acid is naturally found in citrus and other fruits/vegetables.
 As its name implies, it is acidic.
 Citric acid acts as a natural preservative and natural antioxidant and is found in an array of skin care products.

 Baking Soda: Baking soda is the common name for sodium bicarbonate or bicarbonate of soda.
 Sodium bicarbonate is a naturally forming salt, but is most commonly manufactured synthetically.
 Because it is a salt that exists in nature, it's often considered natural, regardless of manufacture, and is used in natural products.
 In personal care, baking soda is known for its deodorizing and cleansing properties.
 Baking soda is a alkali that reacts wonderfully with citric acid in bath bombs.